lizbethZayani/serenity-cucumber-purchase-ui-test-automation/README.md

 Each action class models a particular facet of the customer behaviour: navigating to a particular category, add the product to the cart, searching the product in the car, deleting a product, making the purchase.
 These action classes are designed to be small and self-contained, which makes them more stable and easier to maintain.

 The `NavigationThroughProduct` class is an example of a very simple interaction class.
-In these interaction classes we interact with the page objets of the web page, and to enable this, we make the class extend the Serenity `UIInteractionSteps`.This is a pattern that allows to interact with an object the times we need:
+This class interact with the page objets of the home page, and to enable this, we make the class extend the Serenity `UIInteractionSteps`.This is a pattern that allows to interact with an object the times we need:
 ```java
 public class NavigationThroughProduct extends UIInteractionSteps {